ActuallyHappening/bevy_xpbd_3d_parenting/README.md

 		},
 		RigidBody::Dynamic,
 		// IMPORTANT: parent's external force must be non-persistent
-		// so that each frame this library can update it just after it resets ExternalForce::ZERO.with_persistence(false),
+		// so that each frame this library can update it ExternalForce::ZERO.with_persistence(false),
 		// Exact collider is arbitrary
 		Collider::capsule(1.0, 1.0),